yeo/hanami-blog/content/posts/we-are-re-branding-hanami-as-mailwip.md

 Our public facing website are now [mailwip.com](https://mailwip.com).

-On *July 15*, when you visit any public facing address with our *.hanami.run, you will be redirect to mailwip.com.
+On *Nov 26*, when you visit any public facing address with our *.hanami.run, you will be redirect to mailwip.com.
 Below is a fulllist of domain changes.